james2doyle/ohdoylerules.com/content/workflows/why-i-still-like-sublime-text-in-2025.md

 I like Sublime.
 I think it is still incredibly capable in 2025.
 If you are in search of something a little snappier, classier, and not riddled with AI slop, then give it a try.

-I doubt I can pry your Vim from your `HJKL` riddled right hand, but if you use VS Code, you might find Sublime still has a lot to offer.
+I doubt I can pry your Vim from your `HJKL` riddled right hand, but if you have been let down or uninspired by the latest offerings when it comes to editors, you might find Sublime still has a lot to offer.